Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-09PyuqxekgU.md

 # [September 15th, 2020 Livestream](../2020-09-15.md)
 ## Q&A: Coming to Consoles?
 https://www.youtube.com/watch?v=09PyuqxekgU
-This question was possibly duplicated with a more recent answer: [April 12th, 2022 Livestream Q&A: Do you already have plans to go to XBox/PS5?](./yt-xM0G0PWaCnc.md) [https://www.youtube.com/watch?v=xM0G0PWaCnc](https://www.youtube.com/watch?v=xM0G0PWaCnc)
+This question was possibly duplicated with a more recent answer: [May 6th, 2022 Livestream Q&A: Do you have plans to develop the game for Console?](./yt-eQn0OjZHj_w.md) [https://www.youtube.com/watch?v=eQn0OjZHj_w](https://www.youtube.com/watch?v=eQn0OjZHj_w)

 ### Topics